Updated 20th March 2020

-Unless you enjoy tweaking things to get them exactly how you like them, I would strongly suggest to just go with Teachable - it's simple and quick to get going and, if you really want to, you can always switch to a different option further down the line once you see success.
+And if you're creating an online course, then go go with Teachable - it's simple and quick to get going and, if you really want to, you can always switch to a different option further down the line once you see success.

 However, the success of your online course depends far more on you spending your time and effort promoting it and engaging with your audience – not on lengthy indecision about which course platform to use or fiddling around with custom web design.